Daily Wrap: Corey Peters takes GOLD in the first event of Beijing 2022 Paralympic Winter Games

 All three New Zealand Paralympians will compete in the Super-G event.

-Super Giant Slalom (Super-G) is a single run over a long course, which combines the speed of Downhill and some of the technical characteristics of the Giant Slalom.
-It requires the Para alpine skier to be very precise at high speeds.
-It combines a variety of long and medium turns on courses that have vertical drops only slightly less steep than in Downhill.
+Super Giant Slalom (Super-G) is a single run over a long course.
+It combines the speed of Downhill and some of the technical characteristics of the Giant Slalom.
+The Para alpine skier must be very precise at high speeds.
+It combines a variety of long and medium turns on courses that have vertical drops.
+These are only slightly less steep than in Downhill.

 Corey Peters: Para alpine skiing – Downhill Sitting

-Having won silver at Sochi 2014 and bronze in PyeongChang 2018, Corey Peters did what he came to today, in the very first event of Beijing 2022.
+Having won silver at Sochi 2014 and bronze in PyeongChang 2018, Corey Peters did what he came to today.
+It was the very first event of Beijing 2022.
 He says “That was my plan, gold, to finish off the set.
 To come away with the gold medal and be on top of the box.
 It’s an amazing feeling, completely elated… To come away with the gold medal in the gnarliest event is pretty frickin amazing!”

-Today in the Men’s Downhill – sitting, Peters became the first New Zealand medallist at the Beijing 2022 Paralympic Winter Games, getting the New Zealand Paralympic Team on the medal table.
+Today in the Men’s Downhill – sitting, Peters became the first New Zealand medallist at the Beijing 2022 Paralympic Winter Games.
+He got the New Zealand Paralympic Team on the medal table.

-He took the lead from Norway’s Jesper Pedersen by the second intermediate and maintained it to the finish line with a time of 1:16.73.
+Peters took the lead from Norway’s Jesper Pedersen by the second intermediate.
+He maintained this lead to the finish line with a time of 1:16.73.
 Pedersen finished in second place, 1.26 seconds slower than Peters, with Japan’s Tiaki Morii in third place.

 The Downhill course in Yanqing is steep and technical, lending itself to Corey’s experience and precision skiing.
 His run was smooth and fast, incredibly quick through the steep pitches and he carried his speed well though the flats.
 Commentators described Peters’ run as being at the “ragged edge” and Peters agreed.
 “I risked everything out there.
 That was probably the run of my life.”